 In some cases, particularly for projects involving hardware, we know that our grant likely won't be enough for the whole project.
 We're happy for our grant to supplement existing work, though we would like to see justification in your application for why the project could use our support.

 Q: Do you fund projects that are contributions to existing open source packages and not just stand alone projects?

 Yes!
-In many cases contributing to an existing project/package will help your work have a lot more impact.
-We often have recommended this approach to applicants.
+In many cases, contributing to an existing project/package will help your work have a lot more impact.
+We have often recommended this approach to applicants.